Using TA data

 -

-If you want to display all the RTT arcs for a specific sector-
+If you want to display all the TA arcs for a specific sector

-On the RTT data tab click Visibility options.
-The RTT data display options dialog box opens.
-Ensure Show all RTT records is selected.
+On the TA data tab click Visibility options.
+The TA data display options dialog box opens.
+Ensure Show all TA records is selected.

 -